imhmede/imhmede.github.io/index.md

 > Nashville, Tennessee, USA.

 ### May 2024
 > **Grant Proposel:** Enhancing Student Learning and Grading Efficiency through Automated Code Assessment.
-Issued by the ENMU FRID Grant Program.
-Funding period: July 2024 – May 2025.
 Principal Investigators: Essa Imhmed.
 >
-> Status: Awarded.
+> Status: Awarded by the ENMU FRID Grant Program.
+Funding period: July 2025 – May 2026.

 ### May 2023
 > **Grant Proposel:** Conveying the Importance of Coding Quality Through Effective Teaching and Automated Assessment of Coding Standards.
-Issued by the ENMU FRID Grant Program.
-Funding period: July 2023 – May 2024.
 Principal Investigators: Essa Imhmed.
 >
-> Status: Awarded.
+> Status: Awarded by the ENMU FRID Grant Program.
+Funding period: July 2025 – May 2026.

 <!-- > This is a blockquote following a header.
 >